Noor solar power in Morocco

 Noor Power Plant in Morocco is the world’s largest concentrated solar power plant project.
-Situated in the municipality of Ouarzazate in the Agadir district of Morocco, the Noor plants are located in a very favorable region with one of the highest amount of sunlight in the world – 2635 kWh/m2/year.
+Situated in the municipality of Ouarzazate in the Agadir district of Morocco, the Noor plants are located in a very favorable region with one of the highest amounts of sunlight in the world – 2635 kWh/m2/year.

 The Ouarzazate complex is set to develop into a 500 MW solar park that incorporates several utility-scale solar power plants using various solar technologies.
 The first plant within this complex is the 160 MW Noor I, where three hours of thermal energy storage is used to deliver power at the evening peak times.